-In September of 2014, I attended the annual conference of the Canadian Conflict of Interest Network (CCOIN) which took place in Winnipeg, Manitoba.
+In September of 2015, the Commissioner attended the annual conference of the Canadian Conflict of Interest Network (CCOIN) which took place in Quebec City, Quebec.

 CCOIN is comprised of the various Ethics and Conflict of Interest Commissioners across the country at the federal, provincial and territorial levels of government and primarily those who have jurisdiction over members of legislative bodies.